hexletTest9027/frontend-project-44/README.md

 2. Navigate to the "FRONTEND-PROJECT-44" folder.
 3. Use NPM to install required packages by running "npm install".
 4. To start a game, use this pattern: "make [game name]".
-5. Enjoy the game! 😎🎮
+5. Try to win each game and challenge yourself!

-Let me know if you have any other questions or need further assistance. 😉
+This is my first HEXLET-PROJECT.
+I hope you have fun playing these games and improving your brain's abilities.
+Let me know if you have any questions or need further assistance. 😊🧠🎮